 The villa is perfect for large family holidays of for families holidaying together.
 The property splits neatly into 4 sections.
 It is available to rent as a whole or as a portion of the whole.
 There are 2 apartments on the first floor, Limone and Mandarino, which sleep 4 each.
-These apartments have a wonderful roof terrace with a short staircase leading directly to the pool area, tennis court and wonderful grounds.
+These apartments have a wonderful roof terrace with a short staircase leading to the pool area, tennis court and wonderful grounds.
 The ground floor, Melograno, has 4 double bedrooms, a huge living / dining area, fitted kitchen and 2 bathrooms.
-It also has a direct access to the pool area, tennis court and grounds.
+It also has a direct access to the pool area, tennis court and grounds via it'sown private terrace.
 New for this season is Mirtillo - sleeps 4, incorporating the ancient trullo and lamia as the two bedrooms, 1 double and 1 twin.

 The pool and grounds are for the exclusive use of guests of Villa Sant'Annina.

 Limone - sleeps 4 in 2 bedrooms (1 double, 1 twin), living/dining area, small fitted kitchenette + bathroom (nb The 2 bedrooms in this apartment are interconnecting)